openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-The `UserWorkloadConfiguration` resource defines the settings for the monitoring stack responsible for user-defined projects in the `user-workload-monitoring-config` config map  in the `openshift-user-workload-monitoring` namespace.
+The `UserWorkloadConfiguration` resource defines the settings responsible for user-defined projects in the `user-workload-monitoring-config` config map  in the `openshift-user-workload-monitoring` namespace.
+You can only enable `UserWorkloadConfiguration` if you first set `enableUserWorkload` to `true` in the `openshift-monitoring` config map.

 | Property | Type | Description |
 | -------- | ---- | ----------- |